TheAccessiibilityHighlander/apg-auditor/README.md

 └── README.md
 ```

+---

 ## API Key Security

 The Claude API key is stored in `chrome.storage.local` — it is local to your browser and never leaves your machine except for direct calls to `api.anthropic.com`.

+---

+## Contributing

+Issues and PRs welcome.
+If you're an accessibility practitioner and something doesn't match real-world audit workflows, open an issue — that feedback is worth more than most bug reports.